 We can achieve more in teams than as individuals.1 But while the old saying “there is no ‘I’ in team” may be true in a linguistic sense, it’s not true in more important ways.
 Teams are definitely made up of individuals.
 And getting those individuals to work as a team takes effort.

-Managers who succeed in fostering teamwork do so by committing themselves to a few proven managerial tactics.
+Managers who succeed in fostering teamwork do so by committing themselves to a few proven management tactics.
 The best of these include:

 Nothing can tear a team apart quite as quickly as rumors and lying.
 To avoid this, you should set an example of honesty.
-If you don’t keep anything from your team and don’t lie, team members will be more likely to avoid such behaviors themselves.
+If management professionals don’t keep anything from your team and don’t lie, team members will be more likely to avoid such behaviors themselves.

 Playing to Individual Strengths

 Each member of your team is an individual with unique strengths and weaknesses.
 Take the time to identify each member’s core competencies and then assign tasks in such a way that promotes strengths while minimizing weaknesses.
 This can help every team member perform better and feel more integral to the team.